bond00729/takehome/README.md

 ## Tests

-There are two kinds of tests in this repo, integration tests and load tests.
-They can be run as followed:
+_Note: must complete step one of dev setup before running the tests_

 **Integration tests:**
-Integration tests for each api route are alongside the implementation (\*.spec.ts)
+Integration tests for each api route are alongside the implementation (`*.spec.ts`)

 ```
 pnpm test
 ```

 **Load tests:**
+Load test are run via `artillery`

 ```
 pnpm test:load
 ```

+There are currently two load test scenarios being run:

+- create and update
+- go to shortened link

+An html report of a load test is stored in `/artillery/reports`

 ## Running the API via docker-compose